jaaimino/financial-advisor-app/README.md

-# eMoney Advisor App #
+# Financial Advisor App #

-This repo is for the app side of the eMoney advisor scraper project.
+This repo is for the app side of the financial advisor app project for my final software engineering course at UD.

 ### How do I get set up? ###